Solar Generators and Air Conditioners

 So will any solar generator be able to run your air conditioner?
 It depends on the air conditioner and how much power it needs.

-For example, a portable AC like the Honeywell 10000 Btu only requires 880 watts.
+For example, a portable AC like the No products found. only requires 880 watts.
 So smaller portable air conditioners or window units would be able to run on the Yeti power station we looked at above.